 Find out what this tooth-saving substance really is and why it’s important You’ve completed your dental exam and routine cleaning, and the hygienist asks if you want a fluoride treatment.
 While you are not fond of the foamy rinse, your doctor assures you that this weird-textured substance will help to ensure a lifetime of healthy … Continue reading What is fluoride?

 An estimated five million women in the United States are suffering from a condition that not only has the potential to hinder fertility, but is also associated with metabolic issues that could lead to diseases like diabetes and heart disease.
 Polycystic ovarian syndrome is a perplexing and sometimes devastating condition.
-Joseph I. Fernandez, MD, the … Continue reading What is polycystic ovary syndrome?
+Joseph I. Fernandez, MD, an … Continue reading What is polycystic ovary syndrome?

 Find out why IUDs are becoming a popular contraceptive device once more More than 99 percent of sexually active women have used some form of contraception, according to the Centers for Disease Control.
 But only 3.5 percent of those women have tried an Intrauterine Contraceptive Device or IUD.
 It has even been called the most … Continue reading Is an intrauterine device right for you?